 Steven Spielberg with Brad Lichtenstein - view the film The Directors: Steven Spielberg

 The American Presidency - Thursdays - May 1, 8, 15, & 29 at 10:30 AM

-Four Session Series Featuring Political Science Professors Dr. Lilly Goren of Carroll University, Dr. Karen Hoffman of Marquette University and Dr. Julie Azari of Marquette University - Fee is $12/session - Member Value Fee is $8/session
+Four Session Series Featuring Political Science Professors Dr. Lilly Goren of Carroll University, Dr. Karen Hoffman of Marquette University and Dr. Julie Azari of Marquette University - Fee is $12/session or $35/series - Member Value Fee is $8/session or $25/series

 "Jews and Their Neighbors" A Taste of Madison's Famed Summer Institute here in Milwaukee - Wednesday, May 21 and Thursday May 22

 Keynote: Jewish Madison in the 1960s with Paul Soglin, Ben Sidran and Jane Brotman - May 21 at 7:00 PM

 Martin Fletcher at the JCC - Wednesday, May 14 at 7:00 PM